tejeswinisundaram/tejeswinisundaram.github.io/activities.md

 I have obtained formal training in field hockey, basketball and athletics and have competed in zonal and state-level competitions in the same.
 My Hockey Coach Mr. Leo Francis, was one hell of an amazing coach, and led our team in various competitions such as the Tanvi Rao girls hockey tournament, and The Girls Hockey Tournament held by Karnataka State Hockey Assosciation at the KSHA Hockey Stadium.
 I played the position of Left Extreme and held the position of Captain of the Team in 2009.
 <br/>
 <br/>
 I cherish the days my basketball team participated in the Beagles Basketball tournaments in Bangalore.
 I have also been a regular participant of the KPMG Sports Meet held at Kanteerva Stadium in Bangalore.
 My favourite part of it being the 4X100 metres relay competitions and 100 metres race.
 My school's athletics team has won many laurels here.
 I was elected the Games Captain of St Francis Xavier Girls High School, Bangalore for the year 2008-09.
-In college, I continued playing basketball in Jain College and and was part of the MIT Manipal Girl's team in my junior years.
+I continued playing basketball in Jain College and and was part of the MIT Manipal Girl's team in my junior years.
 <br/>
 <br/>
 ###Music